Kidney Health: Best Foods and Natural Remedies

 To follow ketogenic diet guidelines, approximately 70% of calories should come from healthy fats, 20% from clean protein sources, and 10% from low-carbohydrate foods.
 An anti-inflammatory, ketogenic diet reduces inflammation, stabilizes blood sugar, reduces toxic load, provides necessary nutrients, and supports healthy blood pH levels.

 Chronically elevated blood sugar reacts with enzymes and other protein molecules to create advanced glycation end-products (AGEs).
-The kidneys play an important role in clearance and metabolism of AGEs (4).
+The renal system play an important role in clearance and metabolism of AGEs (4).

 Avoid Inflammatory Foods